-This information was subsequently submitted and, in conjunction with the phase I survey, it is confirmed that the grassland habitats on site are not of suitable quality to be designated as a Local Wildlife Site.
+The Council's Nature Conservation Officer advised in response to the previous submission that the grassland habitats on site are not of suitable quality to be designated as a Local Wildlife Site.
 However, it is advised that their loss would still result in the loss of some biodiversity value.
 As such, it is proposed that this loss of biodiversity be off-set by means of a commuted sum which could be used to fund off-site habitat creation/enhancement.